-For us, all this travel and immersion over the years just reinforces the importance of simplicity and adaptability in our own life.
+For us, all this travel over the years just reinforces the importance of simplicity and adaptability in our own life.
 It also reminds us that we must be grateful for all that we have and remain open to possibility.
-It raises our compassion for others and awareness of what’s happening around us and beyond us.
+Our immersion into different cultures and communities helps increase our compassion for others and awareness of what’s happening around us and beyond us.
 It connects us in a way that the media and the internet simply can’t.
 It reminds us that we’re all united as human beings on this tiny yet vast planet of ours.

 Happy new year.
 Feliz año nuevo.

 With much love from Colombia,

 A cordillera road trip in photos Argentina’s back country between San Juan and La Rioja is a cross between Mad Max badlands and the surface of Mars.read more

 A few months ago, we were having dinner at a restaurant in Cusco just down the street from our house…read more